-Guidance in ORAUT (2005a) was used to determine organ doses.
-For conventional chest X-rays, that document recommends a default entrance kerma of 0.2 rem for pre-1970 examinations (ORAUT 2005a, Table 3-4).
-In addition, ORAUT (2005a, Table 6-5) provides factors for converting kerma to organ dose for pre-1970 X-ray machines that might have had limited collimation.
-Because nothing is known about the type of X-ray machines used before 1978, it is favorable to the claimant to assume limited collimation.
-It is also assumed that the projection is PA.
-The dose conversion factors and organ doses from ORAUT (2005a) are listed in Tables 3-3 through 3-6 for 1942 to 1956, 1957 to 1977, 1978 to 1996, and 1997 to the present, respectively.
+Guidance in ORAUT-OTIB-0006 (ORAUT 2005a) was used to determine organ doses.
+For conventional radiographic chest X-rays, that document recommends a default entrance kerma of 0.2 rem for pre-1970 examinations (ORAUT 2005a, Table 3-4) when site-specific data is not available.
+In addition, Table 6-5 of that document provides factors for converting kerma to organ dose for the pre-1970 period when collimation might not have been widely practiced.
+Because nothing is known about the type of X-ray machines the Iowa State Student Health Center and College Hospital used before 1978, it is favorable to the claimant to assume the default entrance kerma values from ORAUT-OTIB-0006 for limited collimation.